craigrmc/alignment/notes.md

 ## Thoughts

-* AIs are not human and vice-versa, easy to forget that.
+* AIs are not human and vice versa, easy to forget that.

-* Humans tend to ignore warning signs and just carry on buisness as usual.
+* Humans tend to ignore warning signs and just carry on business as usual.

 * Humans only react when shit hits the fan.

-* Control is the wrong frameing.
+* Control is the wrong framing.
 Control is for tools.
-Alignement is for entities.
+Alignment is for entities.

-* Phylisophical argurments will turn into pratical arguments when AIs start asking for rights.
+* Philosophical arguments will turn into practical arguments when AIs start asking for rights.

 * AlphaGoZero worked better because it did not use human datasets.